vipul-kotkar/vipul-kotkar/README.md

 ## 💫 About Me:

 ### Hey there!
-I'm Vipul Kotkar, a Senior IC Physical Design Engineer.
+I'm Vipul Kotkar, Analog Layout Engineer.

 You can find me buried under a pile of DRC/LVS logs 📚, sipping coffee ☕, and occasionally questioning ❓ parasitic capacitances.